biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 We will use for this course the genomic data generated for [_Oryza sativa_ Japonica](https://plants.ensembl.org/Oryza_sativa/Info/Index) (rice)

-## Installation of dependencies
-To install all the necessary software required in this course we will mainly use [Conda](https://docs.conda.io/en/latest/), which is a package and environment management system that is very convenient for installing all of the dependencies we will use.

-1. First, create a new conda environment named `masters_jan2020`

-        conda create --name masters_jan2020
-2. Check that the new environment exists by doing

-        conda env list
-3. Activate envirnoment

-        conda activate masters_jan2020
-4. Install the necessary software

-        conda install -c bioconda bwa
-        conda install -c bioconda samtools
-        conda install fastqc
-        conda install picard
-        conda install -c bioconda igv

 ## 1. Material used in this course

 * [3000 genomes project dataset](http://iric.irri.org/resources/3000-genomes-project), which is an international effort to resequence a core collection of >3000 rice accessions from 92 countries.